 7.15.1 Overview

-This clause provides details on how an AE (Originator) exchanges with an underlying 3GPP network parameters to be used for optimizing the data traffic over the underlying 3GPP network for a set of Field Domain Nodes hosted on UEs.
+This clause provides details on how an AE (Originator) exchanges with underlying 3GPP network parameters to be used for optimizing the data traffic over the underlying 3GPP network for a set of Field Domain Nodes hosted on UEs.
 If the AE (Originator) sets the type of network request with the associated attributes such as a geographic area, congestion threshold and External Group ID, the Hosting CSE determines the corresponding T8 API(s) based on the type of network request, maps the attributes to the T8 API(s), and communicates with the SCEF.
 When the SCEF returns a response to the Hosting CSE, the Hosting CSE maps the response to the specified oneM2M resource and sends a response to the AE (Originator).
 Based on the information, the AE (Originator) may adjust data processing/transfer for the Field Domain Nodes (ASN/MN/ADN).

 7.15.2 Resource Structure